-1 Inside Linebackers
+- 1 Inside Linebackers

-> - It’s a passing league, but championship teams didn’t frequently use their most valuable draft capital on wide receivers or tight ends – when they didn’t, the results weren’t very impactful:
+- It’s a passing league, but championship teams didn’t frequently use their most valuable draft capital on wide receivers or tight ends – when they didn’t, the results weren’t very impactful:

-> - Defending the pass is a much bigger priority than skill position players for these teams, with box attackers and defensive backs accounting for over 2/3rds of the players chosen
+- Defending the pass is a much bigger priority than skill position players for these teams

-> - The game is won and lost in the trenches – offensive and defensive lineman are two of the three most heavily drafted positions
+- The game is won and lost in the trenches – offensive and defensive lineman are two of the three most heavily drafted positions